PDF-version also available.

 break, continue, early return, goto

 Three related ideas are break and continue in loops and early returns in functions.
 Even though they are quite popular and mostly included in programming languages, there are strong arguments against their use and they are not always included.
-A particularily strong argument against them is that code on the same level will not always all execute or execute in order.
+A particularly strong argument against them is that code on the same level will not always all execute or execute in order.
 They are variants of the goto-statement and are deviations from the idea of structured programming.
-Progsbase fully embraces structured programming.
+Progsbase fully embraces structured programming, therefore break, continue, early return and goto are not included.

 Exceptions, understood as a special mechanism for returning something from a function, are controversial and the discussions have not solidified.
 There are strong arguments against exceptions.
-A particularly strong argument is that errors should be checked and acted upon.
-Exceptions are also a deviation of structured programming, being a mechanism for transferring controll from one function to a distant catch.
+A particularly strong argument is that errors should be checked and acted upon, an idea progsbase endorses.
+Exceptions are also a deviation of structured programming, being a mechanism for transferring control from one function to a distant catch.

 Reflection certainly has some very elegant uses, but is so prone to misuse and so infamous for being misused that it, at this point, only can be regarded as an interesting experiment.